marcelofbarreto/GPSDyno/README.md

 # GPSDyno

+Portable dynamometer based on GPS dara and weight.

-Measure the power output from a car or any moving vehicle from weight and GPS data of your iOS device.
+Measure the power output of a car or any moving vehicle from weight and GPS data from your iOS device.

 This is just a example project and should not be used for anything other than learning and curiosity.